openstack/ironic-specs/specs/approved/merge-inspector.rst

   the ``valid_interfaces`` collection with a new boolean interface field ``is_added``.

-The list of available optoinal hooks (adapted from existing Inspector hooks):
+The list of available optional hooks (adapted from existing Inspector hooks):

 ``accelerators``
   Sets the ``accelerators`` property based on the available accelerator devices